BitMine Immersion Technologies

 The Core Revenue Streams

-The company engages in ETH treasury operations; BTC ecosystem services, including consulting and advisory engagements and equipment leasing; facilitation and optimization of third-party power and hosting arrangements; and disciplined BTC treasury management while winding down proprietary self-mining exposure and deferring new site buildouts.
+On paper, the company operated across several lanes: ETH treasury operations; BTC ecosystem services like consulting, advisory work, and equipment leasing; facilitating and optimizing third-party power and hosting arrangements; and disciplined BTC treasury management, all while winding down proprietary self-mining exposure and deferring new site buildouts.

-BitMine acquires these digital assets through a combination of Bitcoin mining operations and capital-raising activities.
-In addition to mining, BitMine offers synthetic Bitcoin mining exposure, advisory services for businesses seeking Bitcoin-denominated revenues, and general cryptocurrency-related consulting services.
+BitMine acquired digital assets through a mix of Bitcoin mining operations and capital raises.
+And alongside whatever mining footprint remained, it offered synthetic Bitcoin mining exposure, advisory services for businesses seeking Bitcoin-denominated revenues, and general cryptocurrency consulting.

 The Economics of the Treasury Strategy

-- Mark-to-market gains on ETH holdings (the primary driver of the $328M in FY25 net income)
+1. Mark-to-market gains on its ETH holdings (the dominant factor behind its FY25 net income)

-- Staking yields once MAVAN launches (estimated 4%+ annually on staked ETH)
+2. Staking yields once MAVAN launches (with the company pointing to roughly 4% or more annually on staked ETH)

-- Advisory and consulting services (nascent but growing)
+4. Advisory and consulting services (early-stage, but positioned as a growth area)

 The Capital Markets Machine